rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 As we are predicting a categorical output using granular data from many inputs in a HAR environment, we use a two step approach: 1) calculate vector statistics from the raw sensor data and 2) pass these onto one of two feature selection approaches:

 * LinearSVC + RFECV - an industry standard approach to HAR using sensor data.
-* Correlation-Based Feature Selection (CFS) + RF - an elegant selector that trims highly correlated features.
+* Correlation-Based Feature Selection (CFS) - an elegant selector that trims highly correlated features.

-From there, we include the identified features in a Random Forest model consisting of 500 Decision trees, to make our movement type class predictions.
+From there, we include the identified features in a Random Forest model consisting of 500 Decision trees, to make our movement class predictions.

 <br>
 # Vector Calculations <a name="veccalc-title"></a>